eladb21/FileSystemMapping/README.md

 install [mongoDB](https://docs.mongodb.com/guides/server/install/)

 ## Usage

-Use GUI for scanning your windows file system into DB then search files with the query section
+  - Use GUI for scanning your windows file-system into DB then wait for 'Done' pop-up
+  - Search files with the query section

 ## Fast scanning
 Option for multi-core device, scanning file-system using parallel computing